clavinjune/clavinjune.dev/content/en/blogs/bypass-recaptcha-automatically-using-go.md

   wait(`[data-sitekey]`),
 ```

-Wait for the element that has `[data-sitekey] attribute` which is the Google ReCAPTCHA site key that you will pass as the `solveRecaptcha` function.
+Wait for the element that has `[data-sitekey] attribute` which is the Google ReCAPTCHA site key that you will pass to the `solveRecaptcha` function.

 ```go {linenostart=51}
   wait(`#g-recaptcha-response`),